cdurkin35/cdurkin35/README.md

-- 👋 Hi, I’m @cdurkin35
+# 👋 Hi, I’m @cdurkin35

+### About me:
+- I am a computer cngineering student in the Wertheim College of Engineering at the University of Florida.
+- I have experience building projects with Python, C++, Java and JavaScript.

+### Interests:
-- 👀 I’m interested in Machine Learning
+- Machine learning and artificial intelligence
+- Linux
+- Software Engineering
+- Computer Hardware